c2web/uw_boundless/README.txt

 Edit each of 2nd (and subsequent) level menu links and make sure the "Show as expanded" is unchecked.

 9. Search form region assignment
+Enable the core Search module by navigating to Administration > Modules, check "Search" in the core package, and click Save Configuration.
 Navigate to Administration > Structures > Blocks Assign the "Search form" block to the "Search" region